YemingLakeForest/YemingLakeForest.github.io/_posts/2019-08-10-back-on-the-road-again.md

 #### 1·0
 __What I've Done__

-This is actually quite difficult to sum up.
+This is quite difficult to summarise.

-Difficult, of course, is not because you do not know what you have done, otherwise you would just copy and paste the CV.
+Difficult, of course, is not because you do not know what you have done, otherwise, you would just copy and paste the CV.
 The difficulty lies in how to extract some of the legacies of sustainable and systematic contributions in the dizzying array of projects that have been done.